A. I. Bezzerides

 Albert Isaac "Buzz" Bezzerides (buh ZER uh deez August 9, 1908 – January 1, 2007) was an American novelist and screenwriter, best known for writing films noir and action motion pictures, especially several of Warners' "social conscience" films of the 1940s.

 Personal life

 Bezzerides was born in Samsun, Ottoman Turkey, to a Greek father and an Armenian mother, who emigrated to America before he was two years old.
+His father worked in farm fields before becoming a trucker hauling produce.

+Bezzerides resided in Rudolph Schindler's Van Dekker House, Woodland Hills, California.

+From the late 1940s on, Bezzerides' companion was Silvia Richards, a screenwriter.

+Bezzerides died at the Motion Picture & Television Hospital in Woodland Hills.

 Career

 Bezzerides began writing short stories as a student at the University of California, Berkeley, where he studied electrical engineering.
 He was first published in a 1935 issue of Story Magazine, which printed his story, "Passage Into Eternity."
 He wrote the 1938 novel The Long Haul, about the trucking business.
 In 1940, Warner Bros. offered him $2,000 for movie rights to the story.
 He learned later that the script based on the book had already been written by others.
 The resulting film, They Drive By Night, starring Humphrey Bogart and George Raft, was a critical and commercial hit.

 The studio also offered Bezzerides a contract to be a screenwriter at a salary of $300 a week.
 At the time, he was working as a communications engineer for the Los Angeles Department of Water and Power.
 He later commented, "I had no idea whether it was guilt or conscience, or greed to swindle more stories out of me, that motivated Warner Bros. to offer me a seven-year contract ...
 Whatever their reason, I grabbed their offer so I could quit my putrid career as a communications engineer by becoming a writer, writing scripts in an entirely new world..
 His first screenplay was for 1942's Juke Girl, which starred Ann Sheridan and Ronald Reagan.

 Films based on his novels or screenplays included Desert Fury (1947), Thieves' Highway (1949), On Dangerous Ground (1952), Beneath the 12 Mile Reef (1953) and Track of the Cat (1954).
 He wrote the screenplay for the 1962 espionage thriller The Angry Hills, which was set in Nazi-occupied Greece during World War II and based on a novel by Leon Uris.
 He wrote prolifically for television in the 1950s and '60s and was a co-creator of the Western television series The Big Valley.